-The project will increase infrastructure, resources and expertise to strengthen inclusion in STEM education—embracing perspectives, strengths and insight from a multicultural base of faculty, staff and students in the natural sciences.
+The Inclusive Excellence (IE) initiative will increase infrastructure, resources and expertise to strengthen inclusion in STEM education—embracing perspectives, strengths and insight from a multicultural base of faculty, staff and students in the College of Science.
 Included in this population are transfer students and first-generation students.

-Over the 5-year project timeframe, the goal is to engage 70 percent of the College of Science faculty (including new hires), and a majority of students in project activities.
-The intent is to then expand participation campus-wide.
-The focus is on three distinct areas (strands), which support successful student experiences: the research lab, classroom environment, and inclusive community.
-Read More
+Over the 5-year project timeframe, the intent is to build community with multiple opportunities for discussion and formal and informal peer-collaboration.
+The goal is to engage 70 percent of the College of Science faculty (including new hires), and a majority of students in project activities, which will lead to campus-wide participation.
+The focus is on three distinct areas that support successful student experiences: Research/Mentoring, Classroom Practice/Teaching and Informal Community.

 Recent and Upcoming Events:

 RIT faculty, staff and students take part in community-building discussions and outings highlighting on-topic experiences for the Inclusive Excellence initiative.

 Faciilitated by Alan SMerbeck, Department of Psychology and Christopher Hinesley, Women's and Gender Studies